"""

 \begin{align} \begin{split} &\mathcal L_h [U] = F \\ &U_0 = U_n = 0 \end{split}\tag{$\text{BVP}_h$} \end{align}

 where \mathcal L_h depends on the choice of finite difference scheme.
+Here is the implementation we saw last time:

 Today, we will look at an alternative approach involving approximating integrals instead of derivatives.